 Designed by John Robertson Architects, New Bracken House will provide 270,000 sq ft of Grade-A office space.

 Financial Times will move back to Bracken House in 2018.

 Originally completed in 1959, Bracken House was named after Bernard Bracken, former chairman of the Financial Times, which was published here until the 1980s.
 The building was among the first post-war buildings in the City to be listed and its redevelopment retained the entire outside facade, including the elegant astronomical clock approximately 1 metre in diameter bearing at its centre a face of Winston Churchill, a personal friend of Bernard Bracken.

 The work of Philip Bentham in gilt metal and enamel, it has echoes of the formality and sophistication of a dial.
 Embellished with Roman numerals, it depicts months of the year, signs of the zodiac and a sunburst motif.

-The New Bracken House project due to complete in Q3 2018.
+The New Bracken House project completed in Q3 2018.